Impressive Castles in Portugal

 It was built over a Roman building and, in the Middle Ages, in 1129, when the Christians arrived 1129 the castle already existed and it was named Almoralan, having been given to the Templar‘s care.

-After the Reconquest and being the Order of the Templar suppressed, its military purpose and strategic importance were no longer needed, having then been abandoned.
+After the Reconquest and being the Order of the Templar suppressed, their military purpose and strategic importance were no longer needed, having then been abandoned.

 Silves Castle is made of red sandstone and it was built by the Moors in the 11th century.
 From its walls, we have a magnificent view of the town.